malek0x1/custom-ecommerce/README.md

 ShadCn

 Features:
+- fully dynamic website
-- fully dynamic website: client can dynamically change anything on the website
+- client can dynamically change anything on the website
   - Create new pages from sanitycms
   - Modify the home page sections from sanitycms
   - Add/Remove products